lemerchand/lemerchand/README.md

 **NEW!**
+		- Toggle "Selection" to exclude notes outside of time selection
+		- Better handling of velocity slider
 		- Ctrl+LC on a toggle button to exclusive-select it
 		- Script acts on currently focused midi window

-Select any note within a take or time selection (latter feature coming soon) based on a number of parameters including:
+Select any note within a take or time selection based on a number of parameters including:

 		- Note Range
 		- Pitch